damien-jian/damien-jian.github.io/_pages/about.md

         </a>
     </p>

-news: true # includes a list of news items
+news: false # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---